 Most of the visitors do not turn to customers in a single visit.
 They come to your website, browse through different pages and options but leaves without making any purchase.
 There are different types of cart abandonment:

-Browse Abandonment: Most Visitors comes to your website and browse through various pages and products.
-After a while visitor closes the website without adding any product to their cart and is called browse abandonment.
+Browse Abandonment: Most Visitors come to your website and browse through various pages and products.
+After a while, visitors close the website without adding any product to their cart and is called browse abandonment.